Required September 2021

 Please note if you submit an electronic application, we will not require a hard copy.
 CVs are not accepted.

-We are committed to safeguarding and the welfare of children and all applicants will be subject to full employment checks, including an enhanced DBS disclosure.
-We promote diversity and aim to establish a workforce that reflects the population of Leeds.
+The GORSE Academies Trust is committed to safeguarding and promoting the wellbeing of all children and we expect our staff and volunteers to share this commitment.
+The successful candidate will be subject to a Disclosure and Barring Service (DBS) check.
+We promote diversity and aim to establish a workforce which reflects the population of Leeds.